 Convergences Theatre Collective (CTC) Collaborators

-Under the direction of Jeremy Williams and Liz Stanton, over 30 diverse “makers” (professional theater artists working “on their feet”) provided input and feedback, helped develop a theatrical narrative and characters, and created preliminary design elements for the dynamic storytelling that is now part of The Play, our theatrical version of the original documentary material.
+Under the direction of Jeremy Williams and Liz Stanton, over 30 diverse “makers” (professional theater artists working “on their feet”) provided input and feedback, helped develop a theatrical narrative and characters, and created preliminary design elements for the dynamic storytelling that is now part of Project Unspeakable: The Play, our theatrical version of the original documentary material.
 We quite literally could never have created The Play without their collaboration.

 We are very grateful to already have the following wonderful and widely respected people as endorsers:

 • Abdullah Abdur-Razzaq (speaker, writer, Staff Consultant for Schomburg Center for Research in Black Culture, former top aide to Malcolm X charged with the formation of Malcolm’s Organization for Afro-American Unity)